nils2/DL2-ZeroVis/blogpost.md

 ### Training Setup

 As mentioned previously, FROMAGe employs a multi-task objective for training, which includes image captioning and image-text retrieval.
-An overview of both training pipelines is depicted in Figure X.
+An overview of both training pipelines is depicted here:

 ![](./img/fromage.png)